Phenomenology of

 propagation.
 For low-temperature and low-frequency modifications of black-body

-spectra see figure.
+spectral energy density see the next figure.
 Dashed lines indicate the SU(2) results in

 the approximation that the photon's momentum is on its U(1)